-The Run/Stop button found on both the front and back panel of the 9200 is used to arm the system.
+The Run/Stop button on the 9250 is used to arm the system.
 With external trigger disabled, the button will arm and start pulse output.
 With external trigger enabled, the button will arm the pulse generator.
 Pulse outputs then starts after the first valid trigger input.
 Pressing the Run/Stop button a second time disables the pulse generator.